-The Loony Dook is a 30 years old tradition where thousand of “Dookers” or “Loonies” head to South Queensferry to swimming in the freezing River Forth.
-Fancy dress is a must and a set of dry clothes for after the cold dip is essential.
-The parade is so much fun, that even if you don’t feel like swimming, it’s worth to go and watch the event.
+The Loony Dook is a 30 years old tradition where thousand of “Dookers” or “Loonies” head to South Queensferry to swim in the freezing River Forth.
+A fancy dress is a must, and a set of dry clothes for after the cold dip is essential.
+The parade is so much fun that even if you don’t feel like swimming, it’s worth going and watching the event.
 If you are brave [or crazy] enough to join the Loony Dook, keep in mind that you need to book your ticket in advance as they don’t sell tickets on the day of the parade.

 Now that you know what Edinburgh Hogmanay means, why it’s the best new year in Europe, and how much fun you can have, it’s time for the hardest part: planning!

-How to organise a trip to Edinburgh Hogmanay?
+How to organize a trip to Edinburgh Hogmanay?

-Now you already know that Edinburgh Hogmanay has several events and most of them tend to be sold out quickly.
-And that thousands of people travel to Scotland to experience the Hogmanay celebration.
-That means planning a trip to Edinburgh Hogmanay by yourself is not easy and you need to start doing it soon.
-As soon as they announce the dates and tickets.
+Now you already know that Edinburgh Hogmanay has several events, and most of them tend to be sold out quickly.
+And thousands of people travel to Scotland to experience the Hogmanay celebration.
+That means planning a trip to Edinburgh Hogmanay by yourself is not easy, and you need to start doing it soon as soon as they announce the dates and tickets.

-We organise 99% of our travels by ourselves, but Edinburgh Hogmanay experience was one of the exceptions.
+We organize 99% of our travels by ourselves, but the Edinburgh Hogmanay experience was one of the exceptions.
 Even with all our travel planning skills, I didn’t want to handle all the bookings and buy all the tickets in advance.
-So we decided to join a Hogmanay tour and no regrets!
+So we decided to join a Hogmanay tour and had no regrets!

-There are plenty of companies offering Hogmanay tour experiences, Haggis Adventures is the one we choose and we had 5 incredible days.
-We didn’t have to worried about anything, from the moment we arrived all went smooth and flawless.
+There are plenty of companies offering Hogmanay tour experiences, Haggis Adventures is the one we chose and we had 5 incredible days.
+We didn’t have to worry about anything, from the moment we arrived, all went smooth and flawless.

-We loved on our Hogmanay 5 days package because of the amazing extra activities we had, and the fact that when we arrived in hostel we received all our tickets, wristbands and vouchers.
+We loved on our Hogmanay 5 days package because of the amazing extra activities we had and the fact that when we arrived at the hostel we received all our tickets, wristbands and vouchers.

 Apart from the Hogmanay Street Party, the Torchlight Procession and the Loony Dook, the Haggis Adventures took us on a day trip to the Scottish Highlands.
 We drove by lovely villages and breathtaking landscapes.
-Visited the stunning Kelpies, walked to the top of the Abbey Craig Hill to have a close look at William Wallace Monument.
-Got enchanted by the green forest at The Hermitage Park in Dunkeld, visited a tiny fisherman village, and sang with our tour mates some of the best Scottish songs [including AC/DC].
+We visited the stunning Kelpies, and walked to the top of the Abbey Craig Hill to have a close look at William Wallace Monument.
+We got enchanted by the green forest at The Hermitage Park in Dunkeld, visited a tiny fisherman village, and sang with our tour mates some of the best Scottish songs [including AC/DC].

 Another good thing about booking a Hogmanay Tour is that you don’t need to worry about accommodation.
-Hotels during Edinburgh Hogmanay are quite expensive, middle range and budget hotels get fully book super fast.
+Hotels during Edinburgh Hogmanay are quite expensive, middle range and budget hotels get fully booked super fast.
 We talked with Haggis Adventures and they booked everything for us.
-We stayed in a shared 6 mixed bed dorm and met two great couples.
+We stayed in a shared 6 mixed-bed dorm and met two great couples.

-Of course, you can book accommodation and organise all the Hogmanay experience all by yourself, but I honestly don’t think it’s worth the hassle.
-Leave the hard work for those who have experience on it!
+Of course, you can book accommodation and organize all the Hogmanay experience all by yourself, but I honestly don’t think it’s worth the hassle.
+Leave the hard work to those who have experience with it!

 Practical Tips for Edinburgh Hogmanay